-Hardware failure, theft, or malware infection (such as a cryptolocker ransomware attack) can make recovering data that is critical to your business expensive or impossible.
+Hardware failure, theft, or malware infection (such as a cryptolocker ransomware attack) can make recovering data that is critical to your business expensive or impossible if lost without warning.
 To avoid this, you need to backup your data.

-There are two main options for backing up your organisation’s data:
+There are two main options for backing up your business’ data:

 - perform your own backups to a storage device (USB or external hard drive)